Chilean peso: In popular culture

 Colloquial Chilean Spanish has informal names for some banknotes and coins.
-These include luca for a thousand pesos, quina for five hundred pesos (quinientos is Spanish for "five hundred"), and gamba ("prawn") for one hundred pesos (or more recently 100,000 pesos).
+These include luca for a thousand pesos, quina for five hundred pesos (quinientos is Spanish for "five hundred"), gamba ("prawn") for one hundred pesos (or more recently 100,000 pesos) and "palo", for one million pesos.
 These names are old: For example, gamba and luca applied to 100 and 1000 escudos before 1975.
 The term gamba is a reference to the color of one hundred pesos banknote issued between 1933 and 1959.

 Depending on context, a gamba might mean one hundred pesos or one hundred thousand pesos.
 For instance a new computer might be said to cost two gambas.
 This means two hundred thousand pesos.
 Less commonly, this applies to luca, taken to mean one million, usually referred to as palo.

 The cover of the 2007 Velvet Revolver album Libertad features a stylized version of the angel from the Pinochet-era 10 pesos coin.
-Guitarist Slash, who personally chose the image, claimed he had no idea of the dark significance of it at the time.
+Guitarist Slash, who personally chose the image, claimed he had no idea of the significance of it at the time.